 You can book a shuttle service to Kota Bharu which runs three times a day from the jetty in Kuala Besut to Kota Bharu that meets this ferry.

-Otherwise, you can get a taxi to the airport from the jetty for about RM70.
+Otherwise, you can get a taxi to the airport from the jetty for about RM90.
 You can bargain on the price.
 You can also get the local bus back to Kota Bharu as mentioned above.

 Step 2: Travelling From Kuala Besut To Perhentian Islands